stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <b>QuotientVS</b>(I::AlgEtQIdl, J::AlgEtQIdl, P::AlgEtQIdl) -> ModRng, Map
 </pre>

-*let I, J, P be fractional R-ideals such that:
+*Let I, J, P be fractional R-ideals such that:
  - P is prime of of some order R;
  - J in I and I/J is a vector space over R/P, say of dimension d;
  the function returns the KModule K^d=V and the natural surjection I->V (with pre-image).*

-# List of instrinsics in AlgEtQ/OverOrders.m:
+## List of instrinsics in AlgEtQ/OverOrders.m:
---
+---

 <pre>
 <b>IsMaximalAtPrime</b>(R::AlgEtQOrd, P::AlgEtQIdl) -> BoolElt